LSU vs. Virginia Tech Women's Basketball Predictions & Picks - November 30

 LSU Schedule Analysis

-- The Tigers clinched their best win of the season on November 25, when they secured a 76-73 victory over the Virginia Cavaliers, who rank inside the top 50 (No. 50), according to our computer rankings.
+- The Tigers' signature win of the season came in a 76-73 victory on November 25 over the Virginia Cavaliers, who rank inside the top 50 (No. 50) in our computer rankings.

-- The Tigers have one win versus Quadrant 1 teams, tied for the 10th-most in the nation.
+- The Tigers have one win against Quadrant 1 opponents, tied for the ninth-most in Division 1.

-- The Tigers have two wins against Quadrant 3 teams, tied for the 20th-most in Division 1.
+- LSU has one win against Quadrant 2 teams, tied for the 19th-most in the nation.

-- LSU has four wins versus Quadrant 4 teams, tied for the ninth-most in the nation.
+- LSU has four wins versus Quadrant 4 opponents, tied for the eighth-most in Division 1.

 Get tickets for any college basketball game this season at Ticketmaster!